ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

     MEANING  meanings;
 ```

-In fact, ordinary words have multiple meanings which can vary in their part of speech and their
+Ordinary words have multiple meanings which can vary in their part of speech and their
 ontology, so the list of possible meanings and descriptions is part of the dictionary entry.
 When
 working directly with a dictionary entry, the code uses `WORDP` as its datatype (pointer to a WORDENTRY).
 Code working indirectly with a dictionary entry uses `MEANING` as its datatype.